graduateshotline logo

 It cannot be claimed that PSAT is harder than Pre-ACT since both these exams focus on assessing different qualities in different ways.
 Mathematics in PSAT focuses more on word problems which are heavily worded and can have long winding sentences.
 PSAT also does not have a science section whereas Pre-ACT has a separate section for science and this section mainly involves scientific reasoning.

-Time is a factor that plays a major role in Pre-ACT since students receive only 130 minutes in all for four sections whereas PSAT provides a considerably better time frame that helps students relax.
+Time is a factor that plays a major role in Pre-ACT since students receive only 130 minutes in all four sections whereas PSAT provides a considerably better time frame that helps students relax.

 Both these exams provide scope for scholarships like the National Merit Scholarships for the PSAT and other scholarships if the student wishes to send their Pre-ACT report to colleges and universities.